 - Copies of Baptism and First Communion certificates are required at the time of registration.

-- Students are required to attend 10 sessions each year.
-Because of our new format, 10 is the minimum number of classes.
+- Students are required to attend a minimum of 10 sessionseach year.
 Students are welcome, and encouraged to attend as many sessions as they would like.

-- All students are required to attend an overnight retreat during their confirmation preparation.
+- All students are required to attend an overnight retreatduring their second year of confirmation preparation.
 See Retreats section below for more info.

-- All students are required to pick a sponsor by the third session of the year (October 14th).
+- All students are required to pick a sponsor by the third sessionof the year (October 13th).
 See Parent/ Sponsor section for more info.

 If you are an adult who was baptized in another Christian faith and would like to become Catholic, or if you are a baptized Catholic, age 18 or older, and wish to complete your initiation into the Catholic faith, click here to learn more about our RCIA program – the Rite of Christian Initiation for Adults.
 It’s a great way to meet people from our faith community and get started exploring the Catholic faith!